DaleLore/daily_co/README.md

 The Daily JavaScript library gives you several options for adding video calls to your web app.
 There's so many possibilities, but we'll focus on the "Raise your hand" feature.

 Let's go step by step over what you'll need and why.
+We're going to keep all our files on the same level (aka folder).

 #### Set up HTML
 * Basic HTML page